OCPDemos/WhatTheHack/027-DevOps with GitHub/Student/challenge01.md

 ### Success Criteria

-- You have a project board using the automation kanban template with 9 issues (8 open, 1 closed).
+- You have a project board using the automation kanban template with 9 issues (8 open, 1 closed by a team member).
-- You have experienced creating and managing Agile project management using GitHub project boards.
+- New issues automatically appear under the "To do" column.
+- Closed issues automatically appear under the "Done" column.

 [< Previous](challenge00.md) - [Home](../readme.md) - [Next >](challenge02.md)